AUTODIAL/AutoEIS/README.md

 ## Usage

-Visit our [examples'](https://autodial.github.io/AutoEIS/examples.html) page to learn how to use AutoEIS.
+Visit our [example notebooks](https://autodial.github.io/AutoEIS/examples.html) page to learn how to use AutoEIS.

 ## Workflow